 Seam sealers are only to be used topically, never within weld flanges or hem flanges.
 All sealers being replaced should duplicate the factory style sealer in shape and size.

-For additional information refer to Corrosion Protection and Sealer and Sound Description sections of the Body Repair Manual.
+For additional information on Corrosion Protection, and Sealer and Sound Description, (Refer to Collision Information - Standard Procedure).

 Chrysler approved replacement materials include -